aryMello/aws-pharmacy-cost-reduction/README.md

-# AWS Pharmacy Cost Reduction Project
+# 💊 AWS Pharmacy Cost Reduction Platform

+A backend platform built to compare and reduce pharmaceutical prices using a scalable Python-based stack.
+This project simulates a pricing intelligence tool for pharmacies, using cloud-native deployment and real-world data simulation.

 ## Overview